 - What are the best beans for soup?

-Popular choices include navy, black, and pinto beans due to their flavor and texture.
-Experiment with lentils and chickpeas for variety. - Can you use canned beans for bean soup?
+Navy, black, and pinto are tops for taste and texture.
+You could also try lentils or chickpeas. - Can you use canned beans for bean soup?

-Yes, canned beans can save time.
-Just rinse them to reduce sodium and add them in the last 15-20 minutes of cooking. - How long does homemade bean soup last?
+Yes just rinse them to cut salt and add them in the last 15–20 minutes of cooking. - How long does homemade bean soup last?

-Stored in the refrigerator, homemade bean soup should last for about 5 days.
-It can also be frozen for up to 3 months. - What can I serve with bean soup?
+In the fridge it’s good for about 5 days, in the freezer up to 3 months. - What can I serve with bean soup?

 Conclusion